BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 }
 ~~~

+## Reduction of Negative Zero.

+{{IEEE754}} defines a negative zero value `-0.0`. dCBOR encoders that support floating point MUST reduce all negative zero values to the integer value `0`. dCBOR decoders MUST reject any negative zero values.

 ## Reduction of NaNs and Infinities.

 {{IEEE754}} defines the `NaN` (Not a Number) value {{NAN}}.
 This is usually divided into two types: *quiet NaNs* and *signalling NaNs*, and the sign bit is used to distinguish between these two types.
 However, the specification also includes a range of "payload" bits.
 These bit fields have no definite purpose and could be used to break CBOR determinism.